aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 The `Application` uses the `ConcreteImpl` through the `Service` interface.
 However, the `Application` must somehow create instances of the `ConcreteImpl`.
 To achieve this without creating a source code dependency on the `ConcreteImpl`, the `Application` calls the `makeSvc` method of the `ServiceFactory` interface.
 This method is implemented by the `ServiceFactoryImpl` class, which derives from `ServiceFactory`.
 That implementation instantiates the concrete `ConcreteImpl` and returns it as a `Service`.

 The curved line is an architectural boundary.
 It separates the abstract component from the concrete component.
 All source code dependencies cross that curved line pointing in the same direction, toward the abstract side.
-The abstract component contains all the high-level business rules.
-The concrete component contains all the implementation details of those business rules.
+The abstract component contains all the high-level BR.
+The concrete component contains all the implementation details of those BR.

 The flow of control crosses the curved line in the opposite direction of the source code dependencies – which is why we refer to this principle as Dependency Inversion.